SynergyProgrammatics/FileProbe/README.md

 # 🛠️ Features:

-      1. File-input only - specify path that contains list of URLs
+      1. File-input  - specify path that contains list of URLs to process
+      2. Single domain processing - leveraged automatically with GAU (Get-All-URLs)
-      2. Response validation for indvidual URLs
+      3. Response validation for individual URLs
-      3. Tabulated outputs based on response conitions for organization
+      4. Tabulated outputs based on response conditions for organization
-      4. Progression bar for monitoring
+      5. Progression bar for monitoring
-      5. Termcolor contrast for each phases during execution - clarity
+      6. Termcolor contrast for each phases during execution - clarity

 # 👥 Credits: